ronakg/quickr-preview.vim/README.md

 # quickr-preview.vim

 Quickly preview quickfix and location results in vim without opening the file.
 Usually when one is browsing quickfix or location results, the file needs to be opened to see the result in detail.
-This spoils the buffer list. `quickr-preview.vim` lets you preview the result in detail without spoiling the buffer list.
-Everything is automatically cleaned up once quickfix and/or location windows are closed.
+This spoils the buffer list and jump list.
+`quickr-preview.vim` lets you preview the result in detail without spoiling the buffer list and jump list.
+Everything is automatically cleaned up once quickfix window and/or location windows are closed.

 ### Demo